noamza/GridCellCorrelationAnalysis/README.md

 The supplamentary figures have a different naming convention in the code but can be found using a global file search (i.e. search 'f3s1' to find fig 3s1).
 It is necessary to have the experiment data in order to generate this analysis (see Installation).
 Although the input data is provided in the above mentioned database, further post processing was done, which was used as input to generate the figures.
-All the code to pre- and post-process the data is in this repository, and can be found using a global file for the variable or field name needed.
+All the code to pre- and post-process the data is in this repository, and can be found using a global file search for the variable or field name needed.
 If you are interested in exploring this datase, the Pandora.m GUI tool is a great starting point.
 For any questions see contact section.

 ## Contact
-For questions about the code contact Noam Almog noamza@gmail.com For questions about the data or the study, contact Dr. Dori Derdikman derdik@technion.ac.il
+For questions about the code contact Noam Almog noamza@gmail.com .

+For questions about the data or the study, contact Dr. Dori Derdikman derdik@technion.ac.il .

 ## License
-Please contact Dr. Dori Derdikman derdik@technion.ac.il
+For licencing and usage please contact Dr. Dori Derdikman derdik@technion.ac.il .

 https://derdiklab.technion.ac.il/